ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/ios/ios_step_4.md

 ### Complete Tasks

-Every Task has a completed boolean property.
+A Task has a boolean property completed.
 We may set this property on client side and notify the server about the Change.

 #### Mark Task as completed